dkwapisz/BasicCar/README.md

 # Basic Car Simulator
-Basic Car simulator - Java
+Basic Car simulator - a project created for a laboratory while learning Java.